 For almost two decades, Travelers has implemented a variety of business initiatives to reduce our paper usage.
-Most recently, in 2019, Travelers partnered with American Forests to fund the planting of a tree for every Personal Insurance customer who chooses paperless billing.
+In 2019, Travelers partnered with American Forests to fund the planting of a tree for every Personal Insurance customer who chooses paperless billing.

 As of April 2020, we have reached our goal of funding the planting of one million trees.
-In addition to restoring natural landscapes, providing habitat for wildlife and naturally capturing carbon emissions, this effort has helped us minimize our environmental impact and carbon footprint and lowered our paper consumption by 22 million pages from April 2019 through April 2020.
-Beyond the environmental impacts from planting trees for this campaign, paperless billing provides an added level of convenience for customers by allowing for easy access and retrieval of policy documents, while helping us save millions of dollars in paper and postage costs.
+In addition to restoring natural landscapes, providing habitat for wildlife and naturally capturing carbon emissions, this effort has helped us minimize our environmental impact and carbon footprint and has lowered our paper consumption by 22 million pages from April 2019 through April 2020.
+In 2020, we committed to fund the planting of an additional 500,000 trees by Earth Day 2021 and joined the U.S. chapter of 1t.org to help conserve, restore and grow one trillion trees by 2030.
+Beyond the environmental impacts of planting trees for this campaign, paperless billing provides an added level of convenience for customers by allowing for easy access and retrieval of policy documents, while helping us save millions of dollars in paper and postage costs.